delvtech/drift/README.md

 Drift's internal caching means you don't need to wrap every contract call in a separate hook.
-You can perform multiple contract interactions within a single function or hook without worrying about redundant requests.
-Calls with the same parameters made in different hooks will share the same cache.
+You can perform multiple contract interactions within a single function or hook without worrying about redundant requests from overlapping queries.

 #### Example Using React Query